RavensbourneWebMedia/UX-design/sessions/session-06.md

 ### Storyboarding

-> Storyboarding has always been the **low-fidelity prototype of film**, bringing together the elements of script, plot, scene, and characters.
+> Storyboarding has always been the **low-fidelity prototype of film [and animation]**, bringing together the elements of script, plot, scene, and characters.

 UX storyboarding, aka **user journeys** is useful to: